SomeWeekendReading/someweekendreading.github.io/_posts/2023-03-25-misbranding-chatgpt-french.md

 French.

 Go ahead and have a look.
 I'll wait.
 I promise this page will still be here when you get back.
-No, I'm not gonna tell you; I just&hellip: can't use language like that.
+No, I'm not gonna tell you; I just&hellip; can't use language like that.

 Yep.
 I _knew_ something about ChatGPT didn't smell quite right, and now I totally see why the world's French-speaking cats are somewhat annoyed at being told this over and over.